spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 ### ocean_managed_nodes

 This metric tracks the total number of nodes managed by Ocean in the cluster.
-The metric could be useful in responding to unnatural anomalies.
+The metric could be useful in responding to anomalies.
 In addition, the metric provides an easy breakdown to monitor specific [virtual node groups](ocean/features/vngs/) in the cluster as well as other infrastructure characteristics such as instance lifecycle and type.

 Prometheus metric type: gauge